biomed-AI/SANGO/Readme.md

 1. Install the required environment according to [Installation](#Installation).
 2. Create a folder `data` and download [reference_query_example.h5ad](https://www.synapse.org/#!Synapse:syn52566797).
+3. Create a folder `genome` and download [mm9.fa.h5](https://www.synapse.org/#!Synapse:syn52566798).
-3. For more detailed information, run the tutorial [reference_query_example.ipynb](reference_query_example.ipynb) for how to do data preprocessing and training.
+4. For more detailed information, run the tutorial [reference_query_example.ipynb](reference_query_example.ipynb) for how to do data preprocessing and training.

 ## Citation